What Is Carried Interest?

 Opponents argue that carry should be taxed the same way as income is taxed for regular wage-earners.
 Investment bankers pay ordinary income tax rates on their earnings, so why shouldn’t these participants in private equity funds do so as well?

 Proponents of the capital gains carry loophole take the position that were this income to be taxed at regular rates, it would deter investors from participating in these types of funds.
 This could potentially have a negative impact on the economy and could virtually cripple the concept of these funds.

-The TCJA requires that investment funds hold on to acquired businesses for at least three years to become eligible for the more favorable long-term capital gains tax rate.
-But the TCJA initially excluded all corporations from this rule.
+The TCJA requires that investment funds hold on to acquired businesses for at least three years to become eligible for the more favorable long-term capital gains tax rate, but the law initially excluded corporations from this rule.

-Legal Information Institute.
+Cornell Law School Legal Information Institute.
 "26 U.S. Code 64.
 Ordinary Income Defined."
-Accessed Oct.
-2, 2019.
+Accessed July 31, 2020.

-Internal Revenue Service.
+IRS.
 "Capital Gains and Losses—10 Helpful Facts to Know."
-Accessed Oct.
-2, 2019.
+Accessed July 31, 2020.

 Tax Policy Center.
 "Effects of the Tax Cuts and Jobs Act: A Preliminary Analysis," Page 19.
-Accessed Oct.
-2, 2019.
+Accessed July 31, 2020.